Shuswap emergency team tops in B.C. when disasters strike - Salmon Arm Observer

-When it comes to flooding, wildfires and other disasters threatening people in the Shuswap, we’re in good hands.
+When it comes to flooding, wildfires and other disasters threatening people in the Shuswap, they’re in good hands.

 The Shuswap Emergency Program, or SEP, is considered a model for other parts of B.C.